sangupta/jerry-oauth/README.md

 For more information on the project, refer to https://github.com/sangupta/jerry project.

+#### NOTE: Still under development and not production ready

 Releases
 --------

-**Master Branch**

-* Still under development and not production ready
+**Current Development**

+**0.1.0**

+* Base implementations for OAuth 1.0 and 2.0 which clients can inherit
+* Default implementation for Google, Facebook and Twitter added
-* In-memory implementation for nonce verifier
+* In-memory implementation for NONCE verifier
-* In-memory implementation for oauth token generator
+* In-memory implementation for OAuth token generator
 * Utility methods to generate OAuth headers when making requests
 * Utility client to send OAuth signed requests